 My best wishes, but don’t disturb us Gehlot tells BJP

-Jaipur, May 31: Rajasthan Chief Minister Ashok Gehlot accused the BJP of trying to disturb and dismantle state governments led by opposition parties.
+Jaipur, May 31: Rajasthan Chief Minister Ashok Gehlot accused the Bharatiya Janata Party (BJP) of trying to disturb and dismantle state governments led by opposition parties.

 "Even before the swearing in ceremony of newly elected BJP government, they are trying to disturb and dismantle the state governments of opposition parties including West Bengal, Karnataka and Madhya Pradesh," Gehlot tweeted.